 What Can a Personal Representative or Trustee Do?

 If you are administering an estate and have been accused of acting improperly or are aware of a potential legal problem, you should contact an experienced attorney.
-The attorney can determine if your actions were in conflict with the Will, Trust, Florida Statutes or Alabama Code and advise the best way to correct the problem and ensure the estate is appropriately administered.
+The attorney can determine if your actions were in conflict with the Will, Trust or Florida Statutes and advise the best way to correct the problem and ensure the estate is appropriately administered.

 If a claim or complaint is filed by a beneficiary or third party, the attorney will help you determine the validity of the case.
 The attorney may move to dismiss, settle, defend or file a counterclaim.
 The intent of the decedent, the facts of the situation and the rapport of the parties involved will factor in to the decision of how the estate will respond.

 It is important to know your rights and have an experienced attorney to represent your interests.
 Below is more information on some of the most commonly litigated issues in estate planning: